 So, where do you start in identifying your firm’s purpose?

 The first thing you have to do is to acknowledge that this isn’t your firm’s vision, values or mission statement.

 Rather, according to Greg Ellis, former CEO and managing director of REA Group, he remarked that his business’s purpose was the “philosophical heartbeat.”
-His company’s purpose was “to make the property process simple, efficient, and stress free for people buying and selling a property.”
+His company’s purpose was “to make the property process simple, efficient, and stress-free for people buying and selling a property.”

 Now, for our Australian readers, you would be aware that the REA Group owns and operates a number of real estate websites that are all leaders in their category.
 What differentiates them is that their purpose is enshrined across their marketing touchpoints.
-In other words, if what they do across their business channels does not live up to making “the property process simple, efficient, and stress free,” then they’ve failed.
+In other words, if what they do across their business channels does not live up to making “the property process simple, efficient, and stress-free,” then they’ve failed.

 Purpose, when it is grounded at this level is a game-changer!
 In every facet of the numerous businesses under the REA Group, if a function, be it brand, marketing or even operational, isn’t about simplicity, efficiency and stress-free for their consumers, there’s a major disconnect and it allows the company to remedy it.
-It also allows the company to pose qualifying questions for their both their marketing campaigns and future iterations of their online platforms.
+It also allows the company to pose qualifying questions for both their marketing campaigns and future iterations of their online platforms.

 “Will this make the property process more simple for this group of people?”

 “Will this make things more efficient from a user experience perspective?”

 So, a great purpose not only defines your key propositions to market, but it anchors your business during those discussions with both internal and external stakeholders that potentially may dislodge it.
 The latter can occur quite innocently particularly on those occasions that a new piece of marketing collateral is entertained or a new iteration or function on a website, and before you know it, the departure has occurred and if not recovered early, will metamorphose again and the purpose ultimately becomes lost.